tfausak/thran/README.markdown

 -- data without constructors are not present in corefn data Void

+-- data, one constructor
+data UnitT = UnitC

+-- using a constructor
+unit :: UnitT
+unit = UnitC

 -- negative numbers
 negativeOne :: Int
 negativeOne = -1